djmaze/guacamole/README.md

 ## Usage

 There are two main concepts you have to be familiar with in Guacamole: Collections and models.
-Both of these are modules that you can mix in to your classes:
+Both of these are modules that you can mixed in to your classes:

 ### Models